MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- From superposition to sparse codes: interpretable representations in neural networks. [[paper]](https://arxiv.org/abs/2503.01824)
+  - David Klindt, Charles O'Neill, Patrik Reizinger, Harald Maurer, Nina Miolane.
+  - Key Word: Superposition; Sparse Coding.
+  - <details><summary>Digest</summary> This paper explores how neural networks represent information, proposing that they encode features in superposition—linearly overlaying input concepts.
+The authors introduce a three-step framework to extract interpretable representations: (1) Identifiability theory shows that neural networks recover latent features up to a linear transformation; (2) Sparse coding techniques disentangle these features using compressed sensing principles; (3) Interpretability metrics evaluate alignment with human-interpretable concepts.
+By integrating insights from neuroscience, representation learning, and interpretability research, the paper offers a perspective with implications for neural coding, AI transparency, and deep learning interpretability.

+- Projecting Assumptions: The Duality Between Sparse Autoencoders and Concept Geometry. [[paper]](https://arxiv.org/abs/2503.01822)
+  - Sai Sumedh R. Hindupur, Ekdeep Singh Lubana, Thomas Fel, Demba Ba.
+  - Key Word: Sparse Autoencoder.
+  - <details><summary>Digest</summary> This paper examines the limitations of Sparse Autoencoders (SAEs) in interpreting neural network representations.
+It introduces a bilevel optimization framework showing that SAEs impose structural biases, affecting which concepts they can detect.
+Different SAE architectures are not interchangeable, as switching them can reveal or obscure concepts.
+Through experiments on toy models, semi-synthetic data, and large-scale datasets, the study highlights two key properties of real-world concepts: varying intrinsic dimensionality and nonlinear separability.
+Standard SAEs fail when these factors are ignored, but a new SAE design incorporating them uncovers previously hidden concepts.
+The findings challenge the notion of a universal SAE and emphasize the importance of architecture-specific choices in interpretability.

 - Everything, Everywhere, All at Once: Is Mechanistic Interpretability Identifiable? [[paper]](https://arxiv.org/abs/2502.20914)
   - Maxime Méloux, Silviu Maniu, François Portet, Maxime Peyrard.
   - Key Word: Mechanistic Interpretability.